Traditional music and dance from the Uganda people

 Although Uganda is inhabited by a large variety of ethnic groups, a broad linguistic division is usually made between the Bantu-speaking majority, who lives in the central, southern and western parts of the country and the non-Bantu speakers, who occupy the eastern, northern and north-western portions of the country (these may be sub-divided into Nilotic and Central Sudanic peoples).

-- Ensemble Pearl - Traditional music and dance from the Uganda people - East Africa
+- Quartet & Ensemble Nit - Traditional music and dance from the Uganda people - East Africa

 They belong to forest people of small stature who are also called Pygmies (this also refers to people of low average height, perj. dwarfism) and who live in the rain forests surrounding the Rwenzori Mountains in Uganda.